 - St. Vincent and the Grenadines

-In Montserrat you must drive on the left side of the road.
+In Montserrat, you must drive on the left side of the road.

-Thanks to the black sand beaches, The Emerald Isle of the Caribbean has never been a typical Caribbean getaway.
-But Montserrat, one of the best kept secrets, has so much to offer.
+Thanks to the black sand beaches and mountain views, The Emerald Isle of the Caribbean has never been an ideal Caribbean getaway.
+However, Montserrat island, one of the best-kept secrets, has so much to offer.

 With the volcano, no longer a symbol of fear, it is, without doubt, an ideal destination for everyone who wants to experience the Caribbean the way it used to be unspoiled by mass tourism.
 Jaw-dropping landscape and unpolluted night skies make Montserrat island an unforgettable holiday destination.
 No matter where your travels take you, you will be sure to go home with more experiences than souvenirs.